 In order for the MongoDB community and our customers to understand this new release cadence and make it easy to track upgrade/downgrade dependencies between versions, the next major GA release of the database will be named MongoDB 5.0.

 Our engineering team is already heads down developing 5.0, with its release planned for 2021.
-Beyond the move to quarterly releases, we also have some major functionality enhancements coming for MongoDB 5.0.
+Beyond the move to Rapid Releases, we also have some major functionality enhancements coming for MongoDB 5.0.
 Stay tuned!

 How the new versioning will work

-Like today, we will still have an annual release that includes all features from the 3 prior quarterly releases.
-This will be our Long Term Support (LTS) release, with the same product lifecycle documented in our current MongoDB Server Support Policy.
+Like today, we will still have an annual release that includes all features from the 3 prior quarterly Rapid Releases.
+This will be our Major Release, with the same product lifecycle documented in our current MongoDB Server Support Policy.

-MongoDB 5.0 will be the first LTS release under our new versioning scheme.
-We will then increment the major version number by 1 for every LTS release.
-The quarterly and annual releases will use the new versioning scheme and semantics as follows:
+MongoDB 5.0 will be the first Major Release under our new versioning scheme.
+We will then increment the major version number by 1 for every Major Release.
+Rapid and Major Releases will use the new versioning scheme and semantics as follows:

-- 5.2.0-rc0 → Initial release candidate for second quarterly release
+- 5.2.0-rc0 → Initial release candidate for the second Rapid Release